Want opportunities, promotion, and ever-growing influence? Here’s how:

 - The guy that gave me $1000 to record my first music album when all I had was a dream.
 (Jason Min)

-- The mentor that pulled all the strings to get me a job.
+- The mentor that pulled all the strings to get me a job at 27 years old.
 (Eric Peoples)

 - The high school counselor who put his name on the line for me to finish school.
 (Gene Coffey)